NSO-developer/nso-gitbook/administration/management/aaa-infrastructure.md

 *   When NETCONF uses an external SSH daemon, such as OpenSSH.

+    \
     In this case, the NETCONF session is initiated using the program `netconf-subsys`, as described in [NETCONF Transport Protocols](../../development/concepts/northbound-apis.md#ug.netconf\_agent.transport) in Northbound APIs.
 * When NETCONF uses TCP, as described in [NETCONF Transport Protocols](../../development/concepts/northbound-apis.md#ug.netconf\_agent.transport) in Northbound APIs, e.g. through the command `netconf-console`.
-*   When the CLI uses an external SSH daemon, such as OpenSSH, or a telnet daemon.
+* When accessing the CLI by invoking the `ncs_cli`, e.g. through an external SSH daemon, such as OpenSSH, or a telnet daemon.\
+  \

-    In this case, the CLI session is initiated through the command **ncs\_cli**.
-An important special case here is when a user has logged in to the host and invokes the command `ncs_cli` from the shell.
-In NSO deployments, it is crucial to consider this case.
-If non-trusted users have shell access to the host, the `NCS_IPC_ACCESS_FILE` feature as described in [Restricting Access to IPC Port](../advanced-topics/ipc-ports.md#ug.ncs\_advanced.ipc.restricting) must be used.
+  An important special case here is when a user has shell access to the host and runs **ncs\_cli** from the shell.
+This command, as well as direct access to the IPC socket, allows for authentication bypass.
+It is crucial to consider this case for your deployment.
+If non-trusted users have shell access to the host, IPC access must be restricted.
+See [Authenticating IPC Access](aaa-infrastructure.md#authenticating-ipc-access).
 * When SNMP is used, SNMP has its own authentication mechanisms.
 See [NSO SNMP Agent](../../development/concepts/northbound-apis.md#the-nso-snmp-agent) in Northbound APIs.
 * When the method `Maapi.startUserSession()` is used without a preceding call of `Maapi.authenticate()`.